Affiliate Disclosure: All links pay commissionReading Time: 4 minutes

 If I were Garmin I’d be doing this next week: “Garmin: Get $150 off your new Garmin Vivoactive/Versa when you trade in your redundant Fitbit”

-Let’s say, instead, Google had bought Oura (the fitness ring people) for $100m – or whatever it’s worth.
+Let’s say, instead, Google had bought a fitness ring company for $100m – or whatever it’s worth.
 That would make WAY more sense to me.
 It’s a nice simple product with unique tech and with scope for making it even techier (eg NFC payments or as an identity authenticator) and to fit many more consumer niches with squillions of different styles.
 The app generates some sweet data and is fairly straightforward.
 Very many people wear rings and Apple haven’t done one yet.

 Back to Fitbit